 Scientists remain uncertain about what causes Alzheimer’s disease.
 Researchers believe it likely develops from a combination of factors which can include genetics and family history as well as environmental and lifestyle influences.
-While it is not yet clear whether healthier lifestyle choices can prevent the onset of Alzheimer’s, scientists do agree that better diets and increased exercise can improve brain health and lower risks for other diseases.
+While it is not yet clear whether healthier lifestyle choices can prevent the onset of dementia and Alzheimer’s, scientists do agree that better diets and increased exercise can improve brain health and lower risks for other diseases.

 - Berries: Berries of all kinds are high in antioxidants, which are great for brain health.
 Berries contain a type of antioxidant – polyphenol – which helps stop inflammation and improves brain cell functioning.
 A study at Tufts University found berries can reverse declines in the brain’s ability to process information.

 - Spinach (and kale, other leafy greens): We all know spinach and leafy greens are good for us.
 They are chock full of vitamins, antioxidants and fiber.
 A national study showed that women in their 60s who ate more leafy vegetables performed better on verbal and memory tests than those who did not regularly include leafy greens in their diets.
 New studies also suggest that high levels of vitamin C, found in spinach, may help with dementia prevention.

 - Walnuts (and almonds, pecans, hazelnuts): Walnuts are high in vitamin E and flavonoids, which can help protect the brain.
 They are also filled with Omega-3 fatty acids, which are shown to benefit brain functioning.
 The New York State Institute for Basic Research in Developmental Disabilities found that mice given a diet which included walnuts demonstrated improved memory and motor coordination.